DenoOrg/is-up/README.md

 # is_up

-Check whether a website is up or down for Deno.
+Check whether a website is up or down in Deno.

 ## ❗ Issues